 Our Verdict

 The Kirkland Signature Lakeridge by Sterns & Foster is a 14.5″ thick hybrid with poly foam, memory foam, and a pocketed coil base.
-In total, it has a 6.25″ comfort layer, significantly thicker than the 4.1″ average thickness.
+In total, it has a 6.25″ comfort layer, which is significantly thicker than the 4.27″ average thickness.

 This mattress is available in a single firmness, 5 out of 10, which gives the mattress a medium feel.

 In our tests, it had very deep sinkage and a low level of bounce.
-Especially for side sleepers, this deeper sinkage creates an appealing level of contour when sleeping.
+Especially for side sleepers, this deeper sinkage creates a comfortable level of contour when sleeping.

-Priced under $1000, the Kirkland can be an attractive option for sleepers on a budget who want a medium feel and deeper sinkage.
+Priced at $1000, the Kirkland can be an attractive option for sleepers on a budget who want a medium feel and deeper sinkage.

 Click here to read our full Kirkland Signature Lakeridge review.